deanwedgbury/testRepo/doc/sprint 3/PB.md

 - As a researcher/beginner/hobbyist, I want to have a simple, intuitive, user friendly and visually appealing website so that I can look forward to checking on my plant every day.
 [3/21]
 - As a researcher, I want to store and retrieve relevant data on my plants so that I can keep track of growth of local flora and analyze their growth.
 [1/13]
 - As a beginner, I want to see a history of the plants data over time, so that I have a better understanding of my plant's progress.
 [1/21]
--As a hobbyist, I want to be able to water my plant manually, with the press of a button on the web, so that i can control exactly when i water my plant.[2/8]
+- As a hobbyist, I want to be able to water my plant manually, with the press of a button on the web, so that i can control exactly when i water my plant.[2/8]